telosnetwork/telos-evm-docker/README.md

 - hyperion-api serves the TelosEVM RPC, block explorer, swagger UI and satisfies any API requests

 ## Execution
-`./run.sh` will destroy the containers (if they exist), build, and then run the containers.
+`./run.sh debug` will destroy the containers (if they exist), build, and then run the containers.

 ## Important data